 The late 2014 admission ceremony for The Kyoto College of Graduate Studies for Informatics (KCGI) and Kyoto Computer Gakuin (KCG) was held on September 30 (Tuesday) at the Kyoto University Graduate School of Satellite Large Hall.
 Human resources newly joined the KCG family.

-President Toshihide Ibaraki of KCGI then emphasized, "We want to provide you with a place where you can not only absorb knowledge, but also acquire something important for your life through direct interaction with people," adding, "What is needed now is human resources who can find new applications for ICT.Please do not lose your curiosity and fresh imagination, and take on new challenges," he said to the new students.
+KCGI President Toshihide Ibaraki then emphasized, "We want to provide a place where you can not only absorb knowledge, but also acquire something important for your life through direct interaction with others," adding, "What is needed today are people who can find new applications for ICT.I hope you will keep your curiosity and imagination fresh and take on new challenges," he told the new students.

-In response, Mr. Akitaka Murakami (Kinki University), who entered KCGI as a representative of the new students, made a strong pledge: "We will strive to grow every day with our many friends, aiming to cultivate 'rich creativity' as well as specialized knowledge and skills to contribute to the realization of an ideal information society.The new students took a new step forward as members of the KCG Group.
+In response, as a representative of the new students, Mr. Akitaka Murakami (Kinki University), a new student at KCGI, made a strong pledge: "We will strive to grow with our many friends every day, aiming to cultivate 'rich creativity' as well as specialized knowledge and skills to contribute to the realization of an ideal information society.The new students took a new step forward as members of the KCG Group.

 Congratulations to all incoming students.